apjanke/highlight.js/docs/language-contribution.rst

 Describe shortly names of all meaningful modes used in your language definition.

-Note: If you use custom classes please be aware that all the build-in themes are not going to support your custom classes and you should likely also distribute your own custom theme.
+Note: If you use custom classes please be aware that all the built-in themes are not going to support your custom classes and you should likely also distribute your own custom theme.